Muddy meets Amanda Waring

-Muddy meets West End star Amanda Waring to chat about chocolate
+Muddy meets West End star Amanda Waring to talk about Hollywood hunks, healing and chocolate

 West End star Amanda Waring is the face of the Guilford Fringe Festival, the arts festival running in Guildford for the whole of July serving up theatre, comedy, poetry, music, visual arts, kids events, workshops and talks.
 She’s also the star of the one-woman musical comedy show, For The Love of Chocolate, which celebrates the power of chocolate.
 The show had sell out runs in Edinburgh, London and Brighton.
 Here’s the DL on Amanda, chocolate, and, um, Hugh Jackman and Robert Downey Jr.

 Okay Amanda, as the star of a show that’s all about chocolate, and since we all lurve the stuff – let’s keep this chat strictly about this gorgeous food of the gods.
 Even so, I have to ask, why chocolate?
 And not, say, wine or Champagne?

 It’s because chocolate reaches the heart, and because there’s no hangover if you overindulge – just a little more more of you to love.
 I’m always excited about chocolate in my show.
 Everyone loves chocolate – it has such fabulous way of uniting people.
 I start the show by throwing out chocolate to the audience – it’s a good way to get them on my side!

 What’s your favourite chocolate to eat – bar, block or otherwise?

 Well.
 Okay, I have to say firstly, it’s not bar.
 I absolutely love aphrodisiac fondue chocolate balls.

 No regular chocolate for you then?